buncombe/iii/doc/FAQ.md

 4. How can I recognize queries?
 -------------------------------
-ii(1) itself doesn't support this, but the queries.sh script is an example of how to view the new and changed files in your IRC directory.
-To get an instant notice of a new file, other mechanisms like inotify, dnotify or kevent could be used as well, but I was too lazy to try it out since the script is enough for me.
+ii(1) itself doesn't support this, but the query.sh script is an example of how to view the new and changed files in your IRC directory.
+To get an instant notice of a new file, other mechanisms like inotify, dnotify or kevent could be used as well.

 5. What other fancy stuff can I do with ii(1)?
 ----------------------------------------------